-CAUTION: ALWAYS REMOVE ANY COMPONENT OR PART FROM THE ENGINE BEFORE GRIT-BLASTING THE COMPONENT OR PART.

-(1) To grit-blast the engine cylinders, refer to the section "Grit-Blasting the Combustion Chamber in an Engine Cylinder" in this chapter.

-- (2) Hold the grit-blast gun (filled with the correct grit-blast media), a few inches away, but pointed toward the surface to be grit-blasted.
-Operate the grit-blast gun as per the manufacturer's instructions. - (3) Unless otherwise specified in the manufacturer's instructions, use approximately 35 to 45 psi (241 to 310 kPa) of air pressure during grit-blasting. - (4) Use compressed air and the vacuum cleaner to remove any debris and residue. - (5) After all cleaning is complete: - (a) Rinse the part in a petroleum solvent. - (b) Dry the part with an air blast to remove all loose particles. - (c) Apply a coating of preservative oil to the entire part. - (d) Put cleaned oil and fuel system components in a clean sealed container until ready for assembly. - (e) Install clean plastic caps or covers over each open end of a cleaned hollow tube, hose or line to prevent debris from entering these areas. - (f) Put remaining cleaned parts on clean bench surfaces where there is no particulate, dirt, grit, or other unwanted materials to prevent contamination from FOD. - 8.
-Soft Carbon Removal - A. Unless otherwise directed, put the component in a bath tank fully immersed in mineral spirits or equivalent for 10 minutes. - B. Remove the component from the bath tank. - C. Remove any remaining soft carbon (dirt or sludge) from the component with a lint-free wipe. - D. Apply a spray coating of preservative oil on the component to prevent corrosion. - E. If the component is not to be installed immediately, put the component in a sealed plastic bag until installation. - 9.
-Hard Carbon Removal
+- B. Grit-Blast Procedure - CAUTIONALWAYS REMOVE ANY COMPONENT OR PART FROM THE ENGINE BEFORE GRIT-BLASTING THE COMPONENT OR PART.
+MASK OR PROTECT ALL MACHINED SURFACES, BEARING SURFACES, BUSHINGS, AND GEARS ON COMPONENTS OR ENGINE PARTS DURING GRIT-BLASTING. - (1) To grit-blast the engine cylinders, refer to the section "Grit-Blasting the Combustion Chamber in an Engine Cylinder" in this chapter. - (2) Hold the grit-blast gun (filled with the correct grit-blast media), a few inches away, but pointed toward the surface to be grit-blasted.
+Operate the grit-blast gun as per the manufacturer's instructions. - (3) Unless otherwise specified in the manufacturer's instructions, use approximately 35 to 45 psi (241 to 310 kPa) of air pressure during grit-blasting. - (4) Use compressed air and the vacuum cleaner to remove any debris and residue. - (5) After all cleaning is complete: - (a) Rinse the part in a petroleum solvent. - (b) Dry the part with an air blast to remove all loose particles. - (c) Apply a coating of preservative oil to the entire part. - (d) Put cleaned oil and fuel system components in a clean sealed container until ready for assembly. - (e) Install clean plastic caps or covers over each open end of a cleaned hollow tube, hose or line to prevent debris from entering these areas. - (f) Put remaining cleaned parts on clean bench surfaces where there is no particulate, dirt, grit, or other unwanted materials. - 8.
+Soft Carbon Removal - A. Unless otherwise directed, put the component in a bath tank fully immersed in mineral spirits or equivalent for 10 minutes. - B. Remove the component from the bath tank. - C. Remove any remaining soft carbon (dirt or sludge) from the component with a lint-free wipe. - D. Apply a spray coating of preservative oil on the component to prevent corrosion. - E. If the component is not to be installed immediately, put the component in a sealed plastic bag until installation.

+9. Hard Carbon Removal

-▲ CAUTION: DO NOT PUT STEEL AND MAGNESIUM PARTS INTO THE SAME DECARBONIZING SOLUTION, BECAUSE IT CAN CAUSE CORROSION OF THE MAGNESIUM PARTS.
+CAUTION DO NOT PUT STEEL AND MAGNESIUM PARTS INTO THE SAME DECARBONIZING SOLUTION, BECAUSE IT CAN CAUSE CORROSION OF THE MAGNESIUM PARTS.